zwenergy/picoDuck/README.md

 2. Run `make` in the code directory.
 3. Connect the Raspberry Pi Pico to the computer while holding down the BOOTSEL button.
 4. Drag and drop the newly generated .uf2 file onto the Pico.

+## Software Side Multi ROM FW
+You can also find a basic multi ROM FW in this repo with 10 slots by default.
+It uses the [Mega Duck cart menu](https://github.com/bbbbbr/megaduck_cartmenu) by [bbbbbr](https://github.com/bbbbbr).
+All slots have a fixed size of 131072 bytes.

+A pre-compiled base FW UF2 file for the 10 slot multi ROM FW with the cart menu can be find in the releases tab.
+Use the [online patcher tool](https://zwenergy.github.io/picoDuckMultiROMPatch/index.html) to insert ROMs and set labels in the menu.

 ## Hardware Side
 ### BOM